 A: While the logistics of QI have not been determined, QI typically encourages interdisciplinary collaboration and including other related staff may be ideal for the success of a QI.
 Many considerations would go into QI development such as limitations and/or dependencies from others and how that might affect successful completion of a QI.

-Q: Will there be maximums on the number of continuing education units (CEUs) obtained within each continuing education (CE) category?
+Q: Will there be maximums on the number of CEUs obtained within each CE category?
 For example, 40 is the maximum CEUs in category A when 50 CEUs are due.